 Can You Guarantee a Settlement?

-No auto accident lawyer can guarantee that you’ll get a settlement after your car accident.
+No car accident law office can guarantee that you’ll get a settlement after your car accident.
 If an injury law firm does guarantee a certain amount, this is a red flag.

 It’s important to keep in mind that no two cases are the same, so it’s difficult to know just how much you may be entitled to until all the facts of your case have been evaluated.